 Rodent Control 101

 Having a rodent in your home can be stressful and unpleasant.
-In this section, you’ll find everything you need to know about rodents; how to identify if you do have an unwanted “guest”, the answers to some common rodent myths as well as tips on how to rodent proof your home.
+In this section, you’ll learn all of the facts about mice and rats, including: how to identify if you do have an unwanted "guest," the answers to some common rodent myths, and tips on how to rodent-proof your home.
 When you have a rodent there are some key principles you should remember:

 - Before buying a product, there are some quick and easy steps you can take to help rodent-proof your home.